OlekSt/MilestoneProjectOne/README.md

 4. Idea for footer split into three parts, and social links animation idea + partly code taken from  "First CV" tutorial of the course.
 5. Text about the historical/tourist landmarks are partly taken from websites of the respective points of interest.
 6. Contact form code is taken from w3schools website.

+Special thanks to:
+* My mentor, Adegbenga Adeye, for advice and help with planning and creating the website.
+* Richard Wells (Jedi in training) for peer code review, and help with solving some css/hmtl issues.